Guillemdb/FractalAI/README.md

   If you try this in a properly scaled implementation without *perfect understanding*, a long term disaster is guaranteed.

-- **Economics**: Our theory allow us to quantify and model the *personality* and *irrationality* of an agent, and it has non-equilibrium risk-control mechanisms, we bet someone will think of an interesting application.
+- **Economics**: Our theory allow us to quantify and model the *personality* and *irrationality* of an agent, and it has non-equilibrium risk-control mechanisms.
+We bet someone will think of an interesting application.

 - **Looks like Alien Math**: It is so weird that it almost qualifies as *"alien math"*.
 If you only knew this algorithm, you could pretty much arrive at the same conclusions as our current scientific knowledge arrives.